Shivter14/Shivtanium/README.md

 // In progress #1
 ## How can i write `.sst` applications for Shivtanium?
 Applications are written in the Shivtanium Programming Language which is interpreted.
 More info about it will be revealed soon.
+(Milestone 3)
 ## How can i create interactive batch scripts compatible with Shivtanium?
 With the help of the Shivtanium Library.
 More info about it will also be revealed soon.